arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 ## Expectations

 - Read this document **carefully**.
 Feedback with comments directly if there is anything that is unclear.
 - Plan your studies.
-Add time in your calendar to work on assignments outside of scheduled time, attendance is required to complete assignments.
+Add time in your calendar to work on assignments outside of scheduled time.
 - Feel free to ask your questions early if something is unclear, don't wait.
 Start assignments well in advance, otherwise there is very little time to help.
 - **Interact with students and teachers on Slack**.
 Ask, and don't be afraid to answer questions from other students.
 Remember - be nice and respectful.
 The success of the course is based on your participation.
 - Above all - try to adopt a positive attitude and **have fun.**